Karenvn/data_note/README.md

 fetch/service layers -> typed models -> NoteData -> workflow services -> RenderContextBuilder -> NoteContext/dict -> Jinja2 template
 ```

-For a lightweight in-repo test run, use the fixture files and do:
+For a small test run using the example files included in this repository, use:

 ```bash
 python -m data_note --template_file tests/fixtures/template.md tests/fixtures/bioprojects.txt
 ```

-This does metadata searches although it is not a complete module.
+This performs metadata searches, so it is not a completely offline module.
 Generated species folders are written into the current working directory.

 ## Requirements